 THIS IS EPISODE 446 OF THE SPORTS SPECTRUM PODCAST

 Marcellus Casey was raised in Chicago and Kansas City and both of his parents played a big role in helping him fall in love with God and people.
-Growing up with a father who worked for the Fellowship of Christian Athletes gave Marcellus an inside look at sports ministry and in both high school and college, he was elected by his peers to lead the FCA Campus Huddle.
+Growing up with a father who worked for the Fellowship of Christian Athletes gave Marcellus an inside look at sports ministry, and in both high school and college, he was elected by his peers to lead the FCA Campus Huddle.

-Marcellus is married to his high school sweetheart, Stephanie, and they have three daughters (Salem, Cora, Vivienne) and one son (Ralphie).
-They live in Kansas City, MO, and Marcellus is the COO at the Hope Center, a ministry focused on developing healthy communities where the vulnerable can flourish and have hope.
+Casey is married to his high school sweetheart, Stephanie, and they have three daughters (Salem, Cora, Vivienne) and one son (Ralphie).
+They live in Kansas City, Mo., and Marcellus is the COO at the Hope Center, a ministry focused on developing healthy communities where the vulnerable can flourish and have hope.
 He is also a lay pastor at Redeemer Fellowship and the team chaplain for the Kansas City Chiefs.

 On this episode of the podcast, we talk to Casey about faith in the Kansas City Chiefs locker room, the Bible studies with the team this year, meeting Lamar Hunt as a kid, what his role entails, and why prayer has become a vital part of the team chapel gatherings during the playoffs.